ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Virtual Private Network (VPN)/OpenVPN Clients/OpenVPN for Android.md

 ## Running OpenVPN Connect

-* Tap the OpenVPN Conenct icon.
-First time you launched it, allow it to send notifications and tap **Agree** to the Data Collection Policy.
+* Tap the OpenVPN Connect icon.
+The first time you launched it, allow it to send notifications and tap **Agree** to the Data Collection Policy.
 * Tap the File Tab and accept File Access permission on your app
 * Navigate to where you extracted your ovpn files.
 In this case, it'll be in `Downloads`